best-practice-and-impact/example-package-python/README.rst

 Distributing
 ------------

 Storing your source code in an open repository allows others to view and critique your code.
+Python code can be distributed in a number of formats, as described by this `overview of python packages <https://packaging.python.org/overview/>`_.

 To allow others to install and use your code more easily, consider uploading your package to the Python Package Index (PyPI).
-PyPI is an online repository of python packages.
-It is the default repository used by pip.
+PyPI is an online repository of python packages and is the default repository used by ``pip``.

-Please see this `in-depth guide to packaging projects <https://packaging.python.org/tutorials/packaging-projects/>`_ for instructions on uploading your package to PyPI.
+Please see this `guide to packaging projects <https://packaging.python.org/tutorials/packaging-projects/>`_ for instructions on uploading your package to PyPI.